 An overseas move will always be expensive.
 And the only way to shave down cost is to eliminate all of that ‘stuff’.
 Kathleen Peddicord, author and overseas expert, writes in her article ’17 things I wish someone had told me before moving day’:

 “You are probably best off not relocating your household goods and furniture with you.
 I’d recommend you sell everything or give it all away before the move.
 I couldn’t bring myself to do this, and now I regret all the hassle and expense related to moving a large house full of furniture from one continent to another.”

-Willeter says relocation companies, “…are certainly seeing an increase in shorter-term assignments over longer term.”
+Expatica says relocation companies, …are certainly seeing an increase in shorter-term assignments over longer term.
 All the more reason to pack light.

 However, repatriating has a tendency to carry more exotic ‘baggage’ that’s accumulated during a stay overseas, and ordinary items now hold sentimental value for the average repat.
 When push comes to shove, these one-of-a-kind furnishings are more difficult to let go.

 If this is the case, shipping overseas is the usual choice, and contacting a relocation company is a must.
-Willeter admits that in the end, repatriates will not experience much of a difference with relocation companies than when they expatriated, except for employees saying, “Welcome back.”
+Repatriates will not experience much of a difference with relocation companies than when they expatriated, except for employees saying, “Welcome back.”

 Expatica’s top five tips

 Regardless of experience, moving overseas is a big, daunting procedure.
 Overconfidence is as dangerous as inexperience.
 In fact, expats coming home are often faced with more bureaucratic work that originally expected.
 Do you know the laws your home country has for moving goods back in?